 Outdated Kitchen and Bathrooms

 Remodeling a kitchen and bathroom prior to selling a home can be costly and you may not see a return in investment.
 There are some preparations that can be done to ensure the kitchen and bathrooms show in the best possible light.
 Address the paint and the baseboards.
 Consider the cabinet doors and make sure they are freshly painted with new pulls.
-If countertops are dated tile, then make sure that grout is clean and you can use magic eraser which helps to clean grout.
+If countertops are dated tile, then make sure that grout is clean and you can use a magic eraser which helps to clean grout or other deep stains.

 Older mirrors can have black spots or marks from moistures or cleaners.
 Consider taking the mirror down and hanging a new one from Home Goods or another similar establishment.